 The public key way of authenticating for SFTP now uses the same method for checking valid user names and passwords as the password way does.
 So if a user is blocked or disabled as indicated via the UI/API, then they'll likewise be prevented from successfully logging into SFTP.

 Public key method does check for IP restrictions, if enabled for the org or user.

 User name and password authentication

 A failed SFTP login attempt increments the total number of failed login attempts for the user.
-Repeated failed attempts blocks the SFTP user based on the Organization Password Policies.
+Repeated failed attempts blocks the SFTP user based on the organization password policies.

-A failed SFTP login attempt can be resolved by resetting the SFTP user's password within the Acoustic Campaign UI.
+A failed SFTP login attempt can be resolved by resetting the SFTP user's password within the Campaign UI.

 Your organization can now place IP restrictions on SFTP access.
 After the user name and password prove valid, the process checks on IP restrictions.
-If there is a restriction in place, visible by checking Access Restrictions, and a user attempts access from an IP not listed in access restrictions, then FTP access is not granted.
+If there is a restriction in place, visible by checking Access Restrictions, and a user attempts to access from an IP not listed in access restrictions, then FTP access is not granted.

-For authenticating with OAuth, user name must be oauth in all lowercase and the password is the OAuth access token value.
+For authenticating with OAuth, the user name must be oauth in all lowercase and the password is the OAuth access token value.
 The user name oauth is case sensitive.